 Eating at home is healthier

 Under the right circumstances, home-cooked meals will always be healthier.
+Popping a slow cooker roast beef in will be MILES healthier than going out for Sunday lunch.
 In the outside world, chefs and restaurant owners are primarily concerned with two things; cost and taste.
 Consequently, chances are good that the ingredients that go into your meal are less than healthy.

 From excess amounts of sugar, salt and other seasonings to questionable hygiene standards, you are in fact at the mercy of the chef.
 Cooking at home allows you to know exactly what goes into every single meal.